VedikaGhai/KMIP-2.0-Implementation/README.md

 ### Mentors ###

-We would like to thank our mentors for their help, guidance and encouragement:
+We would like to thank our mentors for their valuable time, guidance and encouragement:
 - Professor A.N.
 Muchrikar, Assistant Professor and Dean (Student Affairs) at MKSSS Cummins College of Engineering for Women, Pune.
 - Mr. Arvind Ashtekar (mentor from IBM).
-- Mr. Vikram Khopad (mentor from IBM).
+- Mr. Vikram Khopade (mentor from IBM).